SDevopsTraining/Bank-Repo/README.md

 # Bank-Repo
-Bank repository having all the details
+Bank repository having all the details.